Stage 1: Enter

 - Essays must be submitted in English.

-- Finalists will be required to provide proof of current registration in the form of copies of actual school transcripts.
-You are still eligible to compete if you were an undergraduate student on September 15, 2018, but graduate before the awards are scheduled to be given.
+- Both finalists will be required to provide proof of current registration in the form of copies of actual school transcripts.
+You are still eligible to compete if both of you were an undergraduate student on September 15, 2019, but one or both of you graduate before the awards are scheduled to be given.

 Judging for the essay competition is on a numeric system.
 The members of the BERKELEY PRIZE Committee are asked to evaluate each essay in terms of the following criteria:

 - How creative, or creatively developed, is the Proposal?